Jiehua: “Luoyang Tower” 《洛阳楼图》by Li Zhaodao 李昭道

 Li Zhaodao, the son of the famous jiehua painter Li Sixun, distinguished himself from Tang dynasty jiehua artists.
-His work “Luoyang Tower” showcases an arranged complex of pavilions and buildings, radiating a sense of symmetry along the central axis.
-As a reflection of established jiehua conventions and a direct inheritance of his father’s influence, Luoyang Tower incorporates human figures and a 山水 background in the composition.
-As the son of a famous painter, Li Zhaodao inherited and continued his father’s legacy in jiehua painting, showcasing his talent in his craft.
+His work “Luoyang Tower” showcases an arranged complex of pavilions and buildings, creating a sense of symmetry along the work's central axis.
+As a reflection of established jiehua conventions and a direct influence of his father, who was also an artist, Luoyang Tower incorporates human figures and a 山水 background.